fn2189/fn2189.github.io/_posts/2019-6-19-order_matters.md

 ```

-In order to avoid the network repeating itself by outputting the same element multiple time, elements are masked out once they are outputted once.
+In order to avoid the network repeating itself by outputting the same element multiple time, elements are masked out once they are outputted the first time.
 ```python
         # Update mask to ignore seen indices
         mask  = mask * (1 - one_hot_pointers)